zhangh12/TrialSimulator/README.md

 `TrialSimulator` is designed with a modular architecture, allowing users to systematically construct and simulate clinical trials in a structured and flexible manner.
 The simulation process is broken down into three key steps:

 1. **Defining Endpoints**: Specify the treatment endpoints that will be evaluated throughout the trial.
-2. **Specifying Trial Event Triggers**: Establish the conditions under which specific trial events (e.g., interim analysis, futility assessment, or stopping rules) will be triggered.
+2. **Specifying Milestone**: Establish the conditions under which specific milestones (e.g., interim analysis, futility assessment, or stopping rules) will be triggered.
-3. **Defining Actions for Triggered Events**: Determine the appropriate actions to be taken once a trial event is triggered, such as adjusting enrollment, terminating treatment arms, or conducting statistical analysis.
+3. **Defining Actions for Milestones**: Determine the appropriate actions to be taken once a milestone is triggered, such as adjusting enrollment, terminating treatment arms, or conducting statistical analysis.

 To efficiently utilize `TrialSimulator` for clinical trial simulations, we recommend reading the following vignettes in order: